 - Hereditary- It is important to be aware of your family’s medical history.
 Your risk of developing cataracts may be higher if other members of your family have had cataracts.

 - Previous Medical Problems- Medical conditions such as diabetes can lead to cataracts.
 Diabetes can not only damage the heart and kidneys, but it can damage the small blood vessels in your eyes.

 - Unhealthy Habits- Research has found that heavy smokers are three times more likely to develop cataracts than nonsmokers.

 - Damage from UV Rays- Spending long hours in the sun without proper eye protection can lead to eye damage such as cataracts and cancerous growths.

 What is Cataract Surgery?

 Eye-sight is one of your most important senses.
 Cataracts are not only disruptive to your ability to see the beauty of life around you, but they are detrimental to your quality of life and overall well-being.
 Cataract surgery is currently the only way to eliminate a cataract and restore your vision.
-There are over that are performed every year in the U.S. How does it work?
+There are over three million cataract procedures that are performed every year in the U.S. How does it work?
 Let’s break it down: